-Precise Plan of Design No. 2020-0026: A request to approve the design of a 47,609 square foot truck terminal and storage warehouse/distribution center, and associated paving, landscaping, fencing, lighting, and drainage improvements on 12.72 gross acres (11.80 net acres) of land (APN: 0258-011-01, -09, & -10) located between Cactus Avenue and Lilac Avenue approximately 625 feet south of Slover Avenue within the Light Industrial (M-1) zone and the Heavy Industrial (H-IND) zone of the Agua Mansa Specific Plan.
-A Mitigated Negative Declaration (Environmental Assessment Review No. 2020-0024) has been prepared for consideration in conjunction with the project.
+Public Hearing to consider an appeal of the Planning Commission decision to deny Conditional Development Permit No. 2020-0020 and Precise Plan of Design No. 2020-0026, a request to allow the development and operation of a 47,609 square foot truck terminal and storage warehouse/distribution center, and associated paving, landscaping, fencing, lighting, and drainage improvements on 12.72 gross acres (11.80 net acres) of land (APNs: 0258-011-01, -09, & -10) located between Cactus Avenue and Lilac Avenue approximately 625 feet south of Slover Avenue within the Light Industrial (M-1) zone and the Heavy Industrial (H-IND) zone of the Agua Mansa Specific Plan.
+A Mitigated Negative Declaration (Environmental Assessment Review No. 2020-0024) has been prepared for consideration in conjunction.